 Gear and Accessories

 - Shelter: A tent, tarp or hammock is worth taking.
-I recommend the 1-person Alps Mountaineering tent or hammocks from Wise Owl Outfitters.
+I recommend the Alps Mountaineering tent or hammocks from Wise Owl Outfitters.

 - Sleeping bag: I recommend the Hyke and Byke Eolus.

-- Camp stove: MSR Windburner
+- Camp stove: The Windburner is my favourite camp stove overall.

-- Cooking pot: You can’t go wrong with the Stanley Camp 24oz.
-Cook Set
+- Cooking pot: You can't go wrong with the Stanley Camp 24oz Cook Set.

-- Water treatment system: The main options are water filters, purifying drops, and Steripens
+- Water treatment system: The main options are water filters, purifying drops and Steripens.

-- Headlamp: The Petzl Tikkina is brilliant.
+- Headlamp: The Petzl Tikka is brilliant.

 - Toiletries bag and toiletries